Agilent Technologies (A)

 Weekly technical indicators are neutral.

-The weekly MACD line is below its signal line since February 2, 2018.
-This is an indication that the medium-term trend is down.
-The distance between MACD and the signal line is relatively high and getting bigger.
-It indicates that the current medium-term downtrend is strong.
+The weekly MACD line is above its signal line since May 8, 2020.
+This is an indication that the medium-term trend is up.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current medium-term uptrend is getting weak.
 Use the following link to access a MACD help.

 Short-term trend: [See A short-term trend chart]